paragon1234/Car-Behaviour-Training/README.md

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

+![alt text][image1]

+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover from onse side of the road to the centre.
+The images below show what a recovery looks like:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

 To augment the data sat, I also flipped images and angles thinking that this would double the data size and additionally creates training data for clock-wise turn on the track (the track has anti-clockwise turns).
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....
+Also, I utilized the left and right camera images with steering adjusted by -2 and +2 respectively.
+These provide data for deviation of the car steering, and creates data that is not heavily biased for zero degree steering.

-After the collection process, I had X number of data points.
+After the collection process, I had approximately 9000 number of data points.
 I then preprocessed this data:
 * First by normalizing it, and finally
-* By cropping top and bottom corners
+* By cropping top and bottom corners  so that image contains only the road, and not the mountains and the car itself.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.